pbulsink/Resume/readme.md

 Pioneered advanced analytical methods using FTIR, HPLC, GC-MS, and GCxGC to unlock new insights from solid, liquid, and gaseous samples.

-Championed data quality by overseeing all liquid and gaseous sample analysis, personally verifying reported data, and leading ISO17025 internal audits.

 Cultivated strong client relationships by providing expert analysis recommendations and cost-effective experimental design.

-Acted as a scientific liaison at internal, external client, and international and committee meetings, representing the laboratory's, departmental, and Canadian scientific expertise.
+Championed data quality by overseeing all liquid and gaseous sample analysis, personally verifying all reported data, and certifying as ISO 17025 internal auditor through CALA.

+Represented the laboratory, department, and Canadian scientific interests at internal and external client meetings, as well as national and international committees.

+Spearheaded international round-robin studies of Bio-Liquefaction oils, fostering collaboration and advancing scientific understanding of analytical methods.

 Contributed to research funding proposals, strengthening experimental design and improving project outcomes.

+Actively participating in Emergency Response and Building Emergency and Evacuation teams.

 **University of Ottawa, University of Waterloo** Ontario\
 *Laboratory Teaching Assistant* **September 2011 -- May 2014**\